-Eric Trump Defended His Dad Against Racism Accusations, & It's So Cringeworthy
+Eric Trump Defended His Dad Against Accusations Of Racism & It's So Cringeworthy

 It can't be an easy task being Donald Trump's son, especially right now.
 Following Jan.
 11, when President Trump reportedly referred to Haiti and African countries as "sh*thole countries" during a White House meeting, the current president has been under fire from media outlets and politicians alike blasting his comments as racist.
 So, in an effort to to smooth things over, Eric Trump attempted to defend his dad against these racism accusations.
 However, just like father like son, it appears that the younger Trump also has a problem with sticking his foot in his mouth.